 Where to obtain the CANA?

-In obtaining your CANA, you need to be specific as to which court you need to go to.
-A Philippine court with which the notary public reports issues the CANA.
-You will obtain the notary public’s CANA from the court having jurisdiction over the said notary public.
-To illustrate, if you had your document notarized in Taguig City, you would also have to bring the document over to the Regional Trial Court of Taguig to request a Certificate of Notarial Act.
-Once you have received your CANA, it will be brought to the DFA.
+To illustrate, if you had your document notarized in Taguig City, you would also have to bring the document over to the Regional Trial Court (RTC) of Taguig to request a Certificate of Notarial Act.
+Once you have received your CANA, it will be brought to the DFA for apostille.

-To ensure that the processing of your transactions will go on smoothly, it is thus best that you use a trusted notary public when securing a CANA.
-The court will not certify the CANA if the notary public is found out to be not legitimate.
+To ensure that the processing of your transactions will go on smoothly, it is best that you use a trusted notary public when securing a CANA.
+The court will not certify the CANA if the notary public is found to be not legitimate.

 When do you need a CANA?

 Notarized documents bear the seal of the notary.
 In some instances, these notarized documents need to be brought outside the country.
 Because of this, there is a requirement to secure an apostille.
 The DFA cannot ascertain if the notary public is legitimate.
 Thus, it relies on the certification from the courts to verify if the notary public is legitimate.
-This is where the presentation of a CANA is needed.
+This is where a CANA presentation is needed.

 The DFA requires a CANA for the apostille or authentication of the following documents:

-Notarized Employment certificates and other documents issued by entities (trainings, seminars)
+- Notarized Employment certificates and other documents issued by entities (trainings, seminars)

-Other notarized employment-related documents issued by a private entity
+- Other notarized employment-related documents issued by a private entity

-- Notarized affidavit stating necessary factual circumstances
+- Notarized affidavit stating the necessary factual circumstances

-Special Power of Attorney (SPA)
+- Special Power of Attorney (SPA)

-Memorandum of Agreement, or
+- Memorandum of Agreement, or

-Memorandum of Understanding
+- Memorandum of Understanding

-Other forms of contracts
+- Other forms of contracts

-Affidavit of Consent/Advice
+- Affidavit of Consent/Advice

-Joint Affidavit
+- Joint Affidavit

 To conclude, for as long as the documents you have obtained are needed to be submitted as part of the requirements abroad, aside from the requirement for it to be validly notarized within the proper jurisdiction in the Philippines, it is a must that a CANA is secured.